angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 :card[Trinisphere] or :card[Narset, Parter of Veils].
 Normally it can also deal with creature based interaction too but not always.
 There is a lot of overlap between the two categories however the permanent removal section is generally a bit broader.
-Often is is favourable to have only permanent removal then maybe 1 additional flex slot of creature removal depending on what is expected to be faced or what your colour requirements allow.
+Often it is favorable to have only permanent removal then maybe 1 additional flex slot of creature removal depending on what is expected to be faced or what your color requirements allow.

 One item on the list which may look out of place is Force of Negation (FoN).
 FoN provides dual utility in being able to be brought in against opposing combo